Dive into Your Chocolate Milk Cravings: 5 Key Causes Revealed

 Emotional Hunger Versus Physical Hunger

 Emotional eating is a common phenomenon.
-When we are stressed, sad, or bored, we may turn to food for comfort.
+When stressed, sad, or bored, we may turn to food for comfort.
 This can be especially true for chocolate, which is often seen as a “ comforting” food.

 However, it’s important to distinguish between physical cravings for chocolate and emotional eating.